 The Last Hunt: This Montreal-based online outlet is a sister store of Altitude Sports.
 You’ll find discounts of up to 60% on brands like Arc’teryx, Herschel, Teva, The North Face, and many more.
 If you love the outdoors, The Last Hunt is an online shop you don’t want to sleep on.

-Roots: For all things Canadiana, there’s Roots.
+Roots: For all things Canadiana, there are Roots.
 The beloved brand is a staple for lounge and everyday wear for the entire family.

 Hudson’s Bay: Our list of Canadian shopping websites wouldn’t be complete if Hudson’s Bay wasn’t in the mix.
 The Canadian department store sells everything you could need — from furniture and appliances to fashion, beauty, and beyond.